IAmRiteshKoushik/portfolio/src/content/blog/2025/intro-to-ethereum/index.md

 ## Application Binary Interface (ABI)

-In Ethereum, an ABI is a standardizes way for interacting with a smart contract.
+In Ethereum, an ABI is a standardized way for interacting with a smart contract.
 It defines how data should be serialized and deserialized when being sent to and from a contract on the blockchain.